OmarDarwish/nodejs.org/TRANSLATION.md

     * `styles.styl` (this imports the necessary Stylus files)
     * All files and files in subfolders that end in `.md` are content pages and should be translated.

-* Prefix your PR with the localization group's name (e.g. `nodejs-no`).
+* Prefix your PR with the localization group's name (e.g. `omarjs-no`).
 If you are only translating one of the above files, please mention them in your PR's subject as well, e.g.:

 ```
-    nodejs-de: Add files - index.md, faq.md
+    omarjs-de: Add files - index.md, faq.md
-    nodejs-ro: Add files - 15 files
+    omarjs-ro: Add files - 15 files

-    nodejs-fr: Update files - es6.md
+    omarjs-fr: Update files - es6.md
-    nodejs-ja: Update files - all files
+    omarjs-ja: Update files - all files
 ```

 * Do not make language specific changes to layout or styling in a translation PR.
 If they are needed, make a separate styling/layout pr and talk with one of the website WG about the change.
 We want to make sure, for example, a Chinese layout change doesn't cascade failure to the German page.